I Replaced My Samsung Refrigerator Water Filter With the Waterdrop DA29: Honest Comparison

 The Slight New-Filter Taste

-As mentioned, the faint plastic taste in the first 24 hours is minor.
-Still, it is there.
-Flushing the full two gallons before using the dispenser for drinking water is not optional — it is necessary.
-Some people skip this step and then complain about taste.
-Do not skip the flush.
+As mentioned, the faint plastic taste in the first 24 hours is minor but present.
+Flushing the full two gallons before using the dispenser for drinking water is necessary — some people skip this step and then complain about taste.
+Don’t skip the flush.

 The Moment of Doubt

-Around week six, I noticed a small drip on the floor directly below the refrigerator.
-My stomach dropped.
-I immediately assumed the filter seal had failed.
+Around week six, I noticed a small drip on the floor directly beneath the refrigerator.
+My stomach dropped as I immediately assumed the filter seal had failed.
 After pulling out the fridge and inspecting everything, the source turned out to be a condensation line issue completely unrelated to the filter.
 The filter housing was perfectly dry.
 Still, that moment of panic was real.
-If you switch to any third-party filter and notice moisture near the appliance, check the filter housing first — but do not assume it is the filter without a proper inspection.
+If you switch to any third-party filter and notice moisture near the appliance, check the filter housing first — but don’t assume it’s the filter without a proper inspection.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.